catink123/spine-viewer/README.md

 Inspired by [kiletw/SpineViewerWPF](https://github.com/kiletw/SpineViewerWPF).
 This project improves upon issues of the kiletw's ideas, such as general sluggishness and many many bugs.
 Currently works only on Windows.

+Supported Spine Editor versions of exported skeletons:
+* 3.7.xx
+* 3.8.xx
+* 4.0.xx
+* 4.1.xx

 ## Installing
 There are two ways of installing Spine Viewer: building from source and downloading prebuilt binaries.

-To build from source, clone this repository, open the solution in VS2022 and select Build -> Build All.
+To build from source, clone this repository, open the solution in VS2022 and select Build -> Build Solution.
+Note: you may need to copy SFML DLL files to the build output directory in order for the executables to start.
+You can download them [here](https://www.sfml-dev.org/download/sfml/2.6.0/) (see the "Visual C++ 17 (2022) - 64-bit" variant).

 Prebuilt binaries are available in the [Releases](https://github.com/catink123/spine-viewer/releases) section.